 How do I know if it's time for hospice?

 Clients may benefit from hospice when medical treatments can no longer cure their disease or when the burden of treating symptoms outweighs the benefits of treatment.
 Although end of life care can be difficult to discuss, talking about hospice helps to make educated decisions.

-Enrollment in hospice allows goals to shift from frequently futile attempts at cure and struggling to survive, to a focus on remaining as comfortable as possible and achieving personal growth in the time left.
-Specific goals are determined by the person, and hospice is there to support these goals.
+Hospice care allows goals to shift from frequently futile attempts at cure and struggling to survive, to a focus on remaining as comfortable as possible and achieving personal growth in the time left.
+You will determine your own specific goals and hospice is there to support these goals.
 Hospice doesn't focus on helping someone to die, but to "live well until they die."

 Trained Volunteers performing direct, non-professional support for the terminally ill person and his or her family.
 For most people, comfort care means the ability to remain at home, close to family and friends, instead of going to the hospital for uncomfortable treatments of limited value.
 All care is home-based.

 We are here to support you as you grieve the loss of your loved one.
 Seward Area Hospice offers outreach to families suffering loss, community grief groups and referrals for professional help as needed.

 Information related to terminal illness, coping with loss, dying, and bereavement.
 Through individual contact, as well as a lending library and community education, hospice provides assistance to those working through anticipated or long-past losses.

 Acceptance of all beliefs

 Support for spiritual beliefs held and desired by the person.
 Volunteers support the individual's spiritual beliefs, or lack of belief, or any preference for privacy on this subject, through respecting that preference.
 The person's spiritual advisor, if they have one, remains so.

 Access to medical equipment